 It doesn’t mean these people are bad.
 However, it can be confusing to someone new to keto.
 You’ll need to decide what is best for you.

-The main benefit of a keto diet is weight loss.
+The main benefit for most people considering a ketogenic diet is weight loss.
 For some people, this means rapid weight loss.
 However, there are also numerous other benefits.

 - Decreased Appetite